condorheroblog/craco-plugin-style-resources-loader/README.md

 ## Usage

-`craco-style-resources-loader` expect a `resources` option containing a string or an array of string pointing the CSS files your want to load before any CSS/styles file.
+`craco-style-resources-loader` expect a `patterns` option containing a string or an array of string pointing the CSS files your want to load before any CSS/styles file.

 ```js